rahafoundation/raha-web-app/README.md

 1.  `firebase deploy --project <project-id> --only firestore:rules`

+### Troubleshooting

+1. If you run into errors installing node modules, you may have to downgrade your version of Node.
+The latest LTS version (8.1) seems to work well.

 ### Contributing

 We welcome outside contributions!
 We try to label issues that are fairly isolated with [good first issue](https://github.com/rahafoundation/raha-web-app/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 If you are looking for guidance, please comment on or create an issue.